harmsm/physical-biochemistry/syllabus/syllabus.rst

 This class is governed by the UO community standards.

--Respect the dignity and essential worth of all individuals.
+- Respect the dignity and essential worth of all individuals.
--Promote a culture of respect.
+- Promote a culture of respect.
--Respect the privacy, property, and freedom of others.
+- Respect the privacy, property, and freedom of others.
--Reject bigotry, discrimination, violence, or intimidation of any kind.
+- Reject bigotry, discrimination, violence, or intimidation of any kind.
--Practice personal and academic integrity and expect it from others.
+- Practice personal and academic integrity and expect it from others.
--Full standards available here: `https://dos.uoregon.edu/social-misconduct`_
+- Full standards available `here https://dos.uoregon.edu/social-misconduct`_.

 Students with Disabilities: If you have a documented disability and anticipate needing accommodations in this course, please make arrangements to meet with Mike soon.
-Please bring a notification letter from the Accessible Education Center (`http://aec.uoregon.edu/`_) outlining your approved accommodations.
+Please bring a notification letter from the `Accessible Education Center http://aec.uoregon.edu/`_) outlining your approved accommodations.

 Cheating: TL;DR: Don’t do it.
 You are expected to do your own work.
 Cheating, plagiarism and any other form of academic dishonesty will not be tolerated.
-Please refer to the University Of Oregon Student Conduct Code (`https://dos.uoregon.edu/academic-misconduct`_) by which all students are expected to abide.
+Please refer to the `University Of Oregon Student Conduct Code https://dos.uoregon.edu/academic-misconduct`_ by which all students are expected to abide.
 Should you be found guilty of academic dishonesty, you will receive 0 points for the exam or assignment in question.
 A second infraction will result in an F and expulsion from the course.